tunniclm/s20readme/README.md

 The `Dockerfile-tools` is a docker specification file similar to the `Dockerfile`, except it includes the tools required for compiling the application.
 This image can be used to compile the application.

-Details on how to build the docker images, compile and run the application within the docker image can be found in the [Run section below](#run).
+Details on how to build the docker images, compile and run the application within the docker image can be found in the [Run section](#run) below.
 #### CouchDB
-This application uses the CouchDB (https://github.com/IBM-Swift/Kitura-CouchDB) library, which allows Kitura applications to interact with a CouchDB database.
+This application uses the [Kitura-CouchDB package](https://github.com/IBM-Swift/Kitura-CouchDB), which allows Kitura applications to interact with a CouchDB database.

 CouchDB speaks JSON natively and supports binary for all your data storage needs.

 Boilerplate code for creating a client object for the Kitura-CouchDB API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

-The connection details for this client are loaded using the [configuration module](#configuration) and are passed to the Kitura-CouchDB client in the boilerplate code.
+The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Kitura-CouchDB client in the boilerplate code.
 #### Redis
 This application uses the [Kitura-redis](http://ibm-swift.github.io/Kitura-redis/) library, which allows Kitura applications to interact with a Redis database.